Revisions to Gross Domestic Product, Gross Domestic Income, and Their Major Components

 In national economic accounting, GDP and GDI are conceptually equal, but practically they are different.
 GDP measures overall economic activity by final expenditures, while GDI measures economic activity by the incomes generated from producing the goods and services inside GDP.

 In practice, GDP and GDI differ because they are constructed using different sources of information, both of them imperfect in different ways.
-The different source data produce different results for a number of reasons, including sampling errors, coverage differences, and timing differences with respect to when expenditures and incomes are recorded and when we receive them.7 However, chart 2 shows that for most of our sample, estimates of real GDP and GDI growth give a similar picture of the economy.
+The different source data produce different results for a number of reasons, including sampling errors, coverage differences, and timing differences with respect to when expenditures and incomes are recorded and when we receive them.7 However, chart 2 shows that for most of our sample period, estimates of nominal GDP and GDI growth give a similar picture of the economy.**

 Table 12 presents the MARs and MRs of GDP and GDI alone, and then their average from the third estimate onwards compared with subsequent annual revisions and the latest estimates available.8

-The top half of table 12 reports the MARs of the stand-alone series, follow by the average below, and as expected, the revisions increase as later and later vintages are used as the standard.
-However, the MAR from a vintage to the immediate next, given by the numbers in the diagonal, are highest for the first annual estimate and decrease monotonically after that, reflecting that as time passes revisions get smaller, as most of the information has been incorporated in previous vintages.
+In the first four columns of table 12, we report the MARs of the stand-alone series, followed by their average.
+As expected, the MARs increase as later and later vintages are used as the standard.
+However, the MARs for the sequence of adjacent revisions, given by the numbers in the diagonal, are highest for the first annual estimate and decrease monotonically after that for subsequent annual vintages, reflecting that as time passes, revisions get smaller, as most of the information has been incorporated already in previous vintages.
+Note that the MAR between the third annual and the latest estimates increases, but that is due to the inclusion of comprehensive revisions in the latest estimates.

 Table 12.
 Revisions From Quarterly to Later Estimates of Annualized Growth for GDP, GDI, and Their Average, 1999–2022